tweenjs/tween.js/docs/user_guide.md

 Stopping a tween that was never started or that has already been stopped has no effect.
 No errors are thrown either.

+TODO: explain that start accepts a `time` parameter too.

 ### `update`

 Individual tweens also have an `update` method---this is in fact called by `TWEEN.update`.
 You generally don't need to call this directly, but might be useful if you're doing _crazy hacks_.